sbosnick/selection/README.md

 ## Status
 Selection is in the early design and implementation stage.
-Currently the best way learn more about this project is the [design artifacts][selecton-design]:
+Currently the best way learn more about this project is the [design artifacts][selection-design]:

  * The requirements: *REQ-*
  * The specifications: *SPC-*